awsdocs/aws-step-functions-developer-guide/doc_source/procedure-cw-metrics.md

 ## State Machine Metrics<a name="monitoring-using-cloudwatch-state-machine-metrics"></a>

-The following metrics are available for Step Functions state machines:
+The following metrics are available for Step Functions state machines\.

 ### Execution Metrics<a name="cloudwatch-step-functions-execution-metrics"></a>

-The `AWS/States` namespace includes the following metrics for Step Functions executions:
+The `AWS/States` namespace includes the following metrics for Step Functions executions\.

 | Metric | Description |